8 Key Points to Remember When Interpreting Data in a PhD Thesis

 6. Avoid Unwarranted Claims

-Some doctoral dissertation research projects do not produce ground-breaking results and there is nothing you can do to influence their outcomes.
-If your study confirms the assumptions based on the previous projects in this field, this still does not detract from its significance or novelty.
+Some doctoral dissertation research projects don’t produce ground-breaking results and there is nothing you can do to influence their outcomes.
+If your study confirms the assumptions based on the previous projects in this field, this still doesn’t detract from its significance or novelty.
 Remember that your responsibility as a researcher is to enlist the facts of your hard work and not make these facts sensational by distorting their objectivity or accuracy.

 Besides the improved readability of your findings, data visualisation allows you to recognise some major problems or unusual trends within your findings.
 An instantly visible deviation on one of your graphs is much easier to note than several problematic lines within a large table.
 Most software packages including SPSS and NVivo allow you to build graphs with several clicks of your mouse.
 Try to produce these visuals after each analysis you perform to promptly identify any possible issues.